 - Write down your camera’s IP address (ex.
 192.168.0.5) if provided — this number can be typed into any web browser to view your camera remotely.

-6 Attach the monitor to the DVR.
 This connection frequently uses a BNC cable as well, but some DVR’s can attach with HDMI cables or coaxial cables.
 Using your preferred connection, attach one end to the DVR’s “Output” port and the other to the monitor’s “Input.”

 - You can hook up as many cameras as your DVR has inputs — it will automatically record every camera you install.

 - Note which input you plug into– this is the input you need to choose to see your cameras.

 Check that the camera, DVR, and monitor are all hooked up to a power supply and turned on.
 Make sure your cables are securely attached and that you have selected the right inputs for your DVR and monitor.
 Some monitors will display every camera at the same time, others have “input” buttons that allow you to switch between cameras.

 When you are wiring a lot of cameras at once, you’ll need one simple place to bring all of the feeds together to your DVR.
 This should be a place that is easy to access, and where you can comfortably run wires from anywhere in the house.
 Attics, offices and your internet router all make good places to base your surveillance system.

 2 Use Siamese cables to wire your system effectively.